kotools/types/readme.md

 [GitHub Discussions]: https://github.com/kotools/types/discussions
 [ideas]: https://github.com/kotools/types/discussions/categories/ideas

+## Show Your Support

+If you find this project useful, and you'd like to support our work, please consider giving it a ⭐️ on GitHub!
+Your support means a lot to us and helps us continue improving the library.

 ## Acknowledgements

 Thanks to [Loïc Lamarque] for creating and sharing this project with the open